jemalbrins/docs/tarbell.rst

     the title of the page.

 twitter_description
     Default text to appear when a user clicks the Tweet button.
-Should be 140 characters or fewer, and may be replaced or edited by the user before tweeting.
+Should be **117 characters or fewer** (to accomodate the link as well as the text), and may be replaced or edited by the user before tweeting.

 Templates
 ---------